 Small cylindrical inkwell with knobbed lid,

-and on the sides of the lid, engraved
+on the sides of the body corresponding to

 Most of the early Islamic metalwork was